ColBERT: Using BERT Sentence Embedding in Parallel Neural Networks for Computational Humor: Literature Review

 With advances in NLP, researchers applied and evaluated state-of-the-art methods for the task of humor detection.
 This includes using statistical and N-gram analysis \cite{taylor2004computationally}, Regression Trees \cite{purandare2006humor}, Word2Vec combined with K-NN Human Centric Features \cite{yang2015humor}, and Convolutional Neural Networks \cite{chen2018humor} \cite{weller2019humor}.

-With the popularity of transfer learning, some researchers focused on using pre-trained models for several tasks of text classification.
-Transfer learning in NLP, particularly models like ULMFiT \cite{howard2018universal}, Allen AI’s ELMO \cite{peters2018deep}, and Google’s BERT \cite{devlin2018bert}, focuses on storing knowledge gained from training on one problem and applying it to a different but related problem usually after fine-tuning on a small amount of data.

-Among them, BERT \cite{devlin2018bert} utilizes a multi-layer bidirectional transformer encoder consisting of several encoders stacked together, which can learn deep bi-directional representations.
-Similar to previous transfer learning methods, it is pre-trained on unlabeled data to be later fine-tuned for a variety of tasks.
-It initially came with two model sizes (BERT\textsubscript{BASE} and BERT\textsubscript{LARGE}) and obtained eleven new state-of-the-art results.
-Since then, it was pre-trained and fine-tuned for several tasks and languages, and several BERT-based architectures and model sizes have been introduced (such as Multilingual BERT, RoBERTa \cite{liu2019roberta}, ALBERT \cite{lan2019albert} and VideoBERT \cite{sun2019videobert}).

-Ref \cite{weller2019humor} focused on the task of detecting whether a joke is humorous by using a Transformer architecture.
-They approached this problem by building a model that learns to identify humorous jokes based on ratings taken from the popular Reddit r/Jokes thread (13884 negative and 2025 positives).
+Weller and Seppi \cite{weller2019humor} focused on the task of humor detection by using a Transformer architecture.
+The work approached the task by learning on ratings taken from the popular Reddit r/Jokes thread (13884 negative and 2025 positives).
+Kramer \cite{kramer2021laugh} suggest that our sense of humour is acutely aware of our flaws and tackle the problem in words of error detection.

 There are emerging tasks related to humor detection.
 Ref \cite{yang2019predicting} focused on predicting humor by using audio information, hence reached 0.750 AUC by using only audio data.
 A good number of research is focused on the detecting humor in non-English texts, such as on Spanish \cite{chiruzzo2019overview, ismailov2019humor, giudice2019aspie96}, Chinese \cite{yang2019predicting}, and English-Hindi \cite{khandelwal2018humor}.